-The PhD program requires a minimum of 72 hours beyond the bachelor's degree.
+The PhD program in Exercise Physiology requires 85 hours beyond the bachelor's degree.
 A committee of 4 faculty members must approve all graduate courses, including those from other universities.
 The graduate course work includes 15 hours in exercise physiology, plus coursework in physiology, nutrition and biochemistry.
 Research requirements include NEP 7500 (9 hours of research projects) and NEP 9090 (12 hours dissertation).
-One semester of teaching experience is required, as is participation on a major external grant proposal.
-NEP 8850 Advanced Exercise Physiology A is used as your competency course and the student must earn a B or better.
+One semester of teaching experience is required, as is participation on an external grant proposal and co-authoring two manuscripts.
+NEP 8850 Advanced Exercise Physiologyis used as your competency course a grade of B or better is required.
 If the student has a similar course in their transfer courses from a masters, then another course will be used - this must be approved by the graduate director and committee.

-Note: Specific Masters courses (36 hours maximum) may be counted on the doctoral program at the discretion of the student's committee (3 members in dept., 1 member oustide).
-Target ~ 72 hours beyond B.S.)
+Note: Masters courses may be transferred from other institutions (30 hours maximum) may count toward the doctoral program at the discretion of the student's committee (3 members in dept., 1 member outstide).

 Sample Plan of Study

 Because students in the PhD program are from a wide variety of disciplines, and pursue the PhD at different paces, a sample plan of study is not easily produced.
 Students are encouraged to work out their plan of study with their advisor.

 |NEP 7001||Topics in Nutritional Science and Exercise Physiology (Exercise Endocrinology *)||1-99|